-In Disneyland Park, a new exotic marketplace, The Tropical Hideaway, is now open in Adventureland.
-Set along the Jungle River waterfront, this new spot serves as an outpost for guests to relax between adventures and discover delicious tastes from all corners of the world.
+The Tropical Hideaway, is an exotic marketplace in Adventureland.
+Set along the Jungle River waterfront, this spot serves as an outpost for guests to relax between adventures and discover items such as delicious bao buns and a refreshing Dole whip.

-Favorite quick bites include Disney baked goods and Starbucks pastry items along with Starbucks coffee and espresso beverages from Market House on Main Street, U.S.A.; cheddar broccoli soup or clam chowder served in a sourdough bread bowl and shrimp salad from Harbour Galley in New Orleans Square; sandwiches and sweets from the Jolly Holiday Bakery Café on Main Street, U.S.A.; easy-to-eat skewer snacks at Bengal Barbecue and the legendary Dole Whip at Tiki Juice Bar in Adventureland; Mickey-shaped beignets from Mint Julep Bar in New Orleans Square; hot pizza from Alien Pizza Planet (transformed from Redd Rockett’s Pizza Port for Pixar Fest) and a variety of Star Wars-inspired menu items from Galactic Grill in Tomorrowland Terrace, both in Tomorrowland.
+Favorite quick bites include Disney baked goods and Starbucks pastry items along with Starbucks coffee and espresso beverages from Market House on Main Street, U.S.A.; cheddar broccoli soup or clam chowder served in a sourdough bread bowl and shrimp salad from Harbour Galley in Critter Country; sandwiches and sweets from the Jolly Holiday Bakery Café on Main Street, U.S.A.; easy-to-eat skewer snacks at Bengal Barbecue and the legendary Dole Whip at Tiki Juice Bar in Adventureland; Mickey-shaped beignets from Mint Julep Bar in New Orleans Square; and hot pizza from Alien Pizza Planet in Tomorrowland.

-For a relaxing meal, spots such as Carnation Café on Main Street, U.S.A., serve generous salads and the legendary loaded baked potato soup, along with Walt’s favorite meatloaf and fried chicken.
-Guests will find lunchtime favorites like chicken wings, pepper jack chili mac and ice cream sundaes, in an entertaining indoor setting at the The Golden Horseshoe in Frontierland.
-Enchanting Blue Bayou Restaurant in New Orleans Square, one of the most-requested reservations, offers diners specialties such as gumbo, bone-in rib-eye and surf & turf.
+For a relaxing meal, guests may choose from several spots.
+Carnation Café on Main Street, U.S.A., serves a hearty breakfast, or generous salads and sandwiches plus creative main dishes for lunch and dinner.
+Guests will find lunchtime favorites and ice cream sundaes, in an entertaining indoor setting at the The Golden Horseshoe in Frontierland.
+Enchanting Blue Bayou Restaurant in New Orleans Square, one of the most-requested reservations, offers specialties such as a bone-in rib-eye steak.

 Mobile Ordering through the Disneyland app

-In both parks, guests may choose to order food and beverage from select quick-service restaurants through the Disneyland app with Mobile Order.
-This new feature allows guests to choose a participating location, select an arrival time window for pickup, choose items and place an order.
+In both parks, guests may choose to order food and beverage from more than 30 select quick-service restaurants through the Disneyland app with Mobile Order.
+This feature allows guests to choose a participating location, select an arrival time window for pickup, choose items and place an order.
 When guests arrive at the chosen location within their arrival time window, they simply hit “I’m here” and the food will be prepared.
-Some favorite spots for mobile ordering are Bengal Barbecue, Red Rose Taverne and Flo’s V8 Café.
+Some favorite spots for mobile ordering are Mint Julep Bar, Bengal Barbecue, Red Rose Taverne, Adorable Snowman Frosted Treats, Schmoozies! and Flo’s V8 Café.

 Dining with Characters

-- Disneyland park: Plaza Inn on Main Street, S.A., daily Minnie & Friends – Breakfast in the Park.
+- Disneyland: Plaza Inn on Main Street, S.A., daily Minnie & Friends – Breakfast in the Park.

-- At the hotels: New is Disney Princess Breakfast Adventures, debuting this spring at Napa Rose, with an upscale experience where guests savor an elegant three-course brunch, encounter several princesses, enjoy storytime, activities, a private portrait location and receive premium keepsakes.
-Mickey’s Tales of Adventure at Storytellers Café, located in Disney’s Grand Californian Hotel & Spa, offers a delicious breakfast buffet, while Goofy and his pals entertain at Goofy’s Kitchen at Disneyland Hotel for daily brunch and dinner.
-At Disney’s Paradise Pier Hotel, Donald and friends entertain at Donald Duck’s Seaside Breakfast at Disney’s PCH Grill.
+- At the hotels: Disney Princess Breakfast Adventures, at Napa Rose, is an upscale experience where guests savor an elegant three-course meal, and also have the opportunity to encounter several princesses, enjoy story time, activities and a private portrait location.
+They also receive premium keepsakes.
+Mickey’s Tales of Adventure at Storytellers Café, inside Disney’s Grand Californian Hotel & Spa, offers a delicious breakfast buffet, while Goofy and his pals entertain at Goofy’s Kitchen at Disneyland Hotel for daily brunch and dinner.
+At Disney’s Paradise Pier Hotel, Donald and friends interact with guests at Donald Duck’s Seaside Breakfast at Disney’s PCH Grill.